ArtPoon/slides/markdown/mbi3100-mapping.md

 # Metagenomics

 * Analysis of samples containing genomes from different species.
-* Early work focused on a single gene shared by all organisms of interest, *e.g.*, [16S rRNA](https://en.wikipedia.org/wiki/16S_ribosomal_RNA) for bacteria (but is this really -genomics?).
+* Early work focused on a single gene shared by all organisms of interest, *e.g.*, [16S rRNA](https://en.wikipedia.org/wiki/16S_ribosomal_RNA) for bacteria.
+  * This is [metabarcoding](https://en.wikipedia.org/wiki/Metabarcoding), although many 16S studies will use the "metagenomics".
+* Metagenomics uses random shearing and shotgun sequencing of all DNA in the sample.
   * Requires a good database of reference genes/genomes.

 <img src="/img/metagenomics.svg" width=500/>